-Environmental returns will include increased biodiversity, improved (air and?) water quality, Social returns will include public participation in the protection of pollinators, appreciation of city-owned lands planted in native species, more flowering plants and the pollinators that feed on them including birds, moths and butterflies.
+Environmental returns will include increased biodiversity, improved air and water quality,

-Project Constraints / Risks / Key Inputs (Elements that may restrict or place control over a project, project team, or project action; results from other projects or input from other sources needed for project to be successful)
+Social returns will include public participation in the protection of pollinators, appreciation of city-owned lands planted in native species, more flowering plants and the pollinators that feed on them including birds, moths and butterflies.

-Public perception (and fears) about stinging insects, and demands for certain aesthetics in open spaces (e.g. close mowing, non-native plantings, weed-free fairways and greens on golf courses)
+Project Constraints / Risks / Key Inputs (Elements that may restrict or place control over a project, project team, or project action; results from other projects or input from other sources needed for project to be successful) Public perception (and fears) about allergic reactions to stinging insects and pollens.

+Public expectations of aesthetics in open spaces, e.g. mown turf, non-native plantings, and weed-free golf courses.
 Budget constraints (if savings on fossil fuels and chemicals don't offset the cost of native plantings and recommendations for management of pollinator habitat areas)